Cop-win graph: Related families of graphs

-The hereditarily cop-win graphs are the graphs in which every isometric subgraph is cop-win.
+The hereditarily cop-win graphs are the graphs in which every isometric subgraph (a subgraph $H \subseteq G$ such that for any two vertices in $H$ the distance between them measured in $G$ is the same as the distance between them measured in $H$) is cop-win.
 This is not true for all cop-win graphs; for instance, the five-vertex wheel graph is cop-win but contains an isometric 4-cycle, which is not cop-win, so this wheel graph is not hereditarily cop-win.
 The hereditarily cop-win graphs are the same as the bridged graphs, graphs in which every cycle of length four or more has a shortcut, a pair of vertices closer in the graph than they are in the cycle.
 A cop-win graph is hereditarily cop-win if and only if it has neither the 4-cycle nor 5-cycle as induced cycles.
 For a hereditarily cop-win graph, the reversal of any breadth-first traversal is a valid dismantling order, from which it follows that any vertex can be chosen as the last vertex of a dismantling order.

 A similar game with larger numbers of cops can be used to define the cop number of a graph, the smallest number of cops needed to win the game.
 The cop-win graphs are exactly the graphs of cop number equal to one.
 Bonato and Nowakowski describe this game intuitively as the number of ghosts that would be needed to force a Pac-Man player to lose, using the given graph as the field of play.
 The game used to define cop number should be distinguished from a different cops-and-robbers game used in one definition of treewidth, which allows the cops to move to arbitrary vertices rather than requiring them to travel along graph edges.